kranners/hyper-mpc/README.md

 # hyper-mcp

-A configurable MCP server wrapper for using the entire Model Context Protocol without a tool count limit in Cursor.
+A MCP server wrapper for using the entire Model Context Protocol without tool limits or missing concepts.

+[See the Model Context Protocol documentation](https://modelcontextprotocol.io/clients) to see what your MCP client of choice is lacking.

+> [!WARNING]
+> This tool is actively being developed, and currently only supports static tools.

 ## Installation

+Example installation will be assuming you're using Cursor.

 1. Start by making a backup of your current `mcp.json` file.
 > [!TIP]